log10

 - Getting Started: To explore all options and usage details, use CLI

-log10 feedback predict --help
+log10 feedback predict --help.

 Feel free to integrate AutoFeedback into your workflow to enhance the feedback and evaluation process.

-Easily benchmark your logged completions using LLM models from OpenAI, Anthropic, Mistral, Meta, etc., by using the log10 completions benchmark_models
+Easily benchmark your logged completions using LLM models from OpenAI, Anthropic, Mistral, Meta, etc., by using the log10 completions benchmark_models command in the log10 CLI.

 Generate detailed reports and gain insights to enhance your model's performance and cost.